weeberific/IsekaiLoversList/index.md

 *Categories:* Comedy, Slice of Life, Fantasy, Harem, Romance

-*Description:* Stuck inside a romance ""choose your own adventure"" game, but as the game's villainess, our MC must find a way to avoid her impending doom
+*Description:* Stuck inside a romance " choose your own adventure" game, but as the game's villainess, our MC must find a way to avoid her impending doom

 *Comments:* Not my kind of show, personally, but the humor was decent, with a fun premise.
-The show suffers from the ""one character's arc per episode"" syndrome, but isn't a bad watch overall
+The show suffers from the " one character's arc per episode" syndrome, but isn't a bad watch overall